veribal/FINLIT_AZUKI/README.md

 ##### FinLit is an app designed to promote quality financial education and instill financial literacy among its users in an engaging manner.
 The application follows a game-based learning approach to teach users financial literacy.

 # NOTE
-- This project works best on Flutter 1.22.6, other than that, it would cause the project to not run and work.
+- This project works best on Flutter 1.22.6, other than that (later versions), it would cause the project to not run and work.
+Please consider downgrading.

 ## Features